I'm not obsessed with words. I'm infatuated with them.

 4/ Speaks fluent brand

-I love helping companies discover brand voice through customer empathy.
-When TravelPirates launched in the US, they were still speaking German, figuratively.
+When brands sound consistent, compelling, and human they sound more like friends—and who doesn't trust their friends?
+I believe that speaking in a cohesive brand voice benefits business and audience alike, and I love helping companies discover what theirs sounds like.
+When TravelPirates launched in the US, they were still speaking German (figuratively).
 As one of the US market's first editors, I suggested the creation of an in-house style guide to homogenize the editorial team's writing.
-Once our headlines and formatting were uniform, our voice got stronger as American audiences responded to a brand they trusted more.
+Once our headlines and formatting were uniform, our voice grew stronger as American audiences responded to a brand they trusted more.

-As a puzzle nerd, my process is to first understand big-picture goals, then figure out how to configure the details in order to reach them.
+Similarly, once I understand the aim of a marketing campaign or key KPIs, I tailor my words to best achieve them.
+My process is to first see big-picture goal then figure out how to configure the details in order to reach it.
 How can you fit jigsaw pieces together effectively if you don't know what the image should be?

 At the beginning of my career, I learned that the way I communicate reflects on me and the company as a whole.
-Speaking the right language to executives, engineers, PR firms, and venture capitalists lent credibility to a new startup (MOG) and served in many ways to usher it towards acquisition by Beats Music (now Apple Music).
+Speaking the right language to executives, engineers, PR firms, and venture capitalists as the CEO's right-hand woman lent credibility to a new startup (MOG) and served in many ways to usher it towards acquisition by Beats Music (now Apple Music).

 7/ a coworker you actually like